kings-ai-rg/kings-ai-rg.github.io/_news/2025-june-talks.md

 - 20th of June : TBA.
 - 27th of June : TBA.

-Please please email Israel Mason-Williams @ <israel.mason-williams@kcl.ac.uk> or <i.mason-williams24@imperial.ac.uk> if you would like to give a talk in June/July/August.
+Please email Israel Mason-Williams @ <israel.mason-williams@kcl.ac.uk> or <i.mason-williams24@imperial.ac.uk> if you would like to give a talk in June/July/August.